 People have control over their care and support and are treated with dignity and respect.
-We saw positive interactions between people and their care workers.
 People who were consulted with told us they are happy with the care and support they receive from their regular care workers.
-One person told us, "I have good carers they are kind and understand how to care for me".
-People's relatives informed us, "We have a good rapport" and "They do a good job and their attitude, approach and competence is good."
+One person told us, "I couldn't have better carers, we have a good relationship" and "My care workers have a good understanding...they are very wise, sympathetic and helpful."
+Another person said, "They go above and beyond."
 Overall, continuity of care for people is good.
-On most occasions, people have access to their regular care workers and preferred approaches, although this may be affected for people during times of higher levels of staff sickness.
+On most occasions, people have access to their regular care workers and preferred approaches, this may be affected for people during times of higher levels of staff sickness.

 People are supported by a happy staff team that enjoy working at the service.
-Feedback from care staff is very positive, particularly around the organisation of their rota and ability to work with the same group of people, in set designated areas, which provides close working relationships.
+Feedback from staff is very positive, particularly around the organisation of their rota and ability to work with the same group of people, in set designated areas, which provides close working relationships.
 Care workers feel confident in their roles and can access and record information about people that is clear and easy to follow.
-People are supported by care staff that are safely vetted, trained, and well supported in their roles.
+People are supported by staff that are safely vetted, trained, and well supported in their roles.